Key Takeaways

 Hedge funds are already taking advantage of machine learning in order to give them an edge over their competitors.

+For example, a hedge fund called Sentient Technologies uses machine learning algorithms to predict stock prices.
 Another hedge fund, Renaissance Technologies, uses machine learning algorithms to predict movements in the foreign exchange market.

 So why is this such a big deal?